denten-books/plain-text/0-chapter.md

 Nichols, some of the early proponents of the movement, explain that "many of the deepest questions of philosophy can only be properly addressed by immersion oneself in the messy, contingent, highly variable truths about how human being really are" [@knobe_experimental_2008, 3].
-The rise of the many literary and media archeology laboratory and maker spaces in the academia can be seen as a part of the same trend, which "makes good" on the implicit metaphors of time, space, labor, and artifact.
+The emergence of laboratories, studios, and maker spaces as transformative ways of *doing* research in the humanities can be seen as part of the same trend.
+Such spaces reach for metaphors of activity of a kind that signify novel configurations between space, labor, idea, artifact, instrument, and inscription.

-In preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook, the editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
+For example, in preface to a recent volume on *Ways of Making and Knowing*, edited by Pamela Smith, Amy Meyers, and Harold Cook, the editors write that the "history of science is not a history of concepts, or at least not that alone, but a history of the making and using of objects to understand the world" [@smith_ways_2014, 12].
 As a historian of science in the Early Modern period, Smith translates that insight in the laboratory, where along with her students she bakes bread and smelts iron to recreate long-lost artisanal techniques.
-The major insight from Smith and her colleagues is that traditional "book knowledge"---the kind of information that finds itself into novels, textbooks, and technical manuals---represents only a small part of the sum total of human expertise.
-Much of our knowledge is instead secreted into the artifacts and institutions where it unfolds through daily practice.
-For literary and media scholars interested in key operational concepts that means supplementing theoretical insight with a robust sense of curiosity about the world, in what Smith calls "artifactual knowledge."
+The major insight from Smith and her colleagues holds that traditional "book knowledge"---the kind of information that finds itself into novels, textbooks, and technical manuals---represents only a small part of the sum total of human expertise.
+Much of our knowledge is instead secreted into the artifacts and institutions where it unfolds through daily practice, in what Smith calls "artifactual knowledge."

 The artifactual knowledge related to digital technology---from typesetting